What is a Second-to-Die Life Insurance Policy?

 One disadvantage of the second-to-die life insurance policy is applying it to a couple that does not have an equitable economic situation.

 For instance, if the surviving policyholder is a stay-at-home spouse without an independent source of assets, that person would need funds to maintain living and business expenses upon the death of the main breadwinner.
 In this situation, the couple is probably better off having a first-to-die survivorship policy to benefit the spouse without income.

 Although a second-to die-whole life policy “rider” provides a surviving partner the availability of borrowing on the cash value of the policy, the loan balance is deducted from the death benefit.
 This lowers the cash proceeds that the heirs will someday receive and possibly need to cover estate taxes.

 Yes, it’s complicated, that’s why we strongly suggest you consult your tax professional and money manager about these structures.

 Term vs Whole Life Insurance

 Survivorship riders come in two flavors – term or whole life insurance.
 We mentioned how whole life policies provide permanent coverage for the life of the insured person, and act almost as a saving account in building up cash value with the right investment circumstances.
-However, keep in mind that permanent insurance policies cost significantly more than term life insurance—perhaps up to 10 times more so it may not be a good investment, or even affordable for some.
-On the other hand, term life insurance only lasts for a fixed period of time, 5-30 years, and costs will peak at the end of the coverage term, forcing you to either convert that policy for a much higher rate, or buy a new term policy (at the current age and health status) without any cash value or investment component to bank on.
+However, keep in mind that permanent insurance policies cost significantly more than term life insurance.
+Perhaps up to 10 times more so it may not be a good investment, or even affordable for some.
+On the other hand, term life insurance only lasts for a fixed period of time say 5-30 years.
+The costs will peak at the end of the coverage term.
+You will then be forced to either convert that policy for a much higher rate or buy a new term policy (at the current age and health status) without any cash value or investment component to bank on.